Plymouth Sound National Marine Park

 Beyond the boundaries of the Plymouth Sound, the Eddystone lighthouse lies 20km from shore.
 The Eddystone reef comprises a mountain range of dramatic pinnacles rising up from 50 metres to within 15 metres of the surface.
 The peaks of this reef system were targeted by trawling fisheries, until 2014, when the Cornwall Inshore Fisheries and Conservation Authority (CIFCA), prohibited the use of bottom-towed gear within the Start Point to Plymouth Sound & Eddystone SAC.

 Through the PlymFish project, aMER has partnered with the Marine Conservation Society (MCS) to establish a baseline of information about biodiversity and habitat health against which the effects of spatial management can be measured.
-This seven-year project has employed non-invasive video methods (towed and baited cameras) to assess species richness and abundance across various benthic features, including kelp forests, rocky reefs and seagrass beds.
+The project is beginning its sixth year of data collection, with five years of data already collected.
+The study uses non-invasive video methods (towed and baited cameras) to assess species richness and abundance across various benthic features, including kelp forests, rocky reefs and seagrass beds.
+Recent continuation of the survey has been supported by the Environment Agency.

-So far, we have detected a range of fascinating species such as, thornback rays (Raja clavata), cuttlefish (Sepia officinalis) and catsharks (Scyliorhinus canicula) taking advantage of the rich seagrass beds around Drake’s Island and Cawsand.
+So far, we have detected a range of fascinating species such as thornback rays (Raja clavata), cuttlefish (Sepia officinalis) and catsharks (Scyliorhinus canicula) taking advantage of the rich seagrass beds around Drake’s Island and Cawsand.
+We have even spotted rarer species such as John Dory (Zeus faber) and Atlantic bluefin tuna (Thunnus thynnus) within the Sound.
 Meanwhile, monitoring in Jennycliff Bay, the site of England’s largest seagrass bed restoration project, is aiding our understanding of this vast rewilding scheme and its ecosystem impacts.

 Long-term monitoring is crucial to disentangle natural and human-driven changes in marine communities.
 Therefore, this project will play a key role in improving our understanding of Plymouth Sound’s unique combination of reserves, whilst getting aquatinted with our marine residents.